-Taken from Latin origin (meaning "life") VITA is a series of illustratons created for my senior exhibition project.
-Based on contemporary poetry written from the views of patients and their loved ones, I translated these poems about living with disease and illness into illustrations.
-My aim was to provide comfort and hope to others and inspire people to reach out to others in need.
+Taken from Latin origin (meaning "life"), VITA is a series of illustrations created for my senior exhibition project.
+Based on contemporary poetry written from the views of patients and their loved ones, these poems about living with disease and illness were interpreted into illustrations.
+My aim was to provide comfort and hope to others and inspire people to reach out to others that are struggling or in need.

 BY SHARON OLDS